CiscoDevNet/intersight-powershell/docs/Set-IntersightStorageStoragePolicy.md

 ```

 ### -UseJbodForVdCreation
 Disks in JBOD State are used to create virtual drives.
+This setting must be disabled if Default Drive State is set to JBOD.

 ```yaml
 Type: bool